Professor, Natural Resource Policy; Director, Bolle Center for People & Forests

 - Phone: 406-243-6795

 - Email: firstname.lastname@example.org

 Martin Nie is Professor of Natural Resources Policy and Director of the Bolle Center for People and Forests.
 In 2016, Nie received the University of Montana's Distinguished Teaching Award, a special recognition based on "a history of excellence in classroom teaching" and given to professors who "have demonstrated a quality long-term impact on their students."
 As appointed by the Secretary of Agriculture, Nie served from 2014-2018 on the U.S. Forest Service’s National Advisory Committee for Implementation of the National Forest System Land Management Planning Rule.

-Nie’s research focuses on federal lands and wildlife policy, law, planning, and conflict.
+For twenty years, Nie’s research focuses on federal lands and wildlife policy, law, planning, and conflict.
 Some of Nie’s more recent projects and writing examines the authority to manage fish and wildlife on federal lands, legislative efforts to transfer ownership or control of federal lands, the National Forest System (conflict, litigation, the rewriting of national forest plans, law reform), the future prospects of the Wilderness Preservation System, and the practice of adaptive management and planning.
 Nie’s latest book is The Governance of Western Public Lands: Mapping Its Present and Future (2008).
-He also wrote Beyond Wolves: The Politics of Wolf Recovery and Management (2003).
-His current work examines tensions between federal and state governments in the management of wildlife on federal lands.

 Martin regularly teaches Natural Resources Policy (NRSM 422), Wildlife Policy (WILD 410) and more specialized policy courses at the graduate level.
 His goal in research and teaching is to provide trusted and relevant information, analysis, and questions to decision makers and students.
 He cares deeply about federal lands and their future conservation and management.